Bitcoin Formula – Crypto Trading Bot Review by Traders

 Probably, there aren’t any tutorials because the entire platform is fake, and there isn’t much to learn?

 Furthermore, there is one important thing on this single landing page, and it is very disturbing.
 As can be seen from the drawing above, Bitcoin Formula openly states that they can and will sell their users’ sensitive data.
-Therefore, those who are happy to share their phone numbers, credit card details, and money with whomever these criminals see fit, is free to use the platform.
+Therefore, those who are happy to share their phone numbers, credit card details, and money with whomever these criminals see fit, are free to use the platform.

 Bitcoin Formula Behaving Badly Since 2018